Proxies & Reverse Proxies

 {"url": "http://169.254.169.254/latest/meta-data/iam/security-credentials/"}

-↑ AWS metadata endpoint — internal only, but server can reach it
+↑ AWS metadata endpoint — internal only, but the server can reach it

 fix: validate URLs against an allowlist, use a dedicated egress proxy with strict controls.

-a forward proxy that accepts requests from anyone on the internet and forwards them anywhere. useful for attackers: they can use your server as a launchpad, and the target sees your IP. never run an open proxy accidentally. check: curl -x yourserver:3128 https://ifconfig.me should fail from outside your network.
+a forward proxy that accepts requests from anyone on the internet and forwards them anywhere. accidentally running one is bad — attackers use your server as a launchpad. check: curl -x yourserver:3128 https://ifconfig.me should fail from outside your network.

-X-Forwarded-For header from clients without sanitizing it, an attacker can set X-Forwarded-For: 127.0.0.1 and potentially bypass IP-based access controls. always strip client-supplied X-Forwarded-For at the first trusted proxy.
+if a proxy blindly forwards X-Forwarded-For from clients without sanitizing it, an attacker can set X-Forwarded-For: 127.0.0.1 and potentially bypass IP-based access controls. always strip client-supplied X-Forwarded-For at the first trusted proxy.

 upstream backend {